 On September 9, 2007, my life suddenly changed.
 I was in a motor vehicle collision, where I was a passenger in the back seat.

 The collision caused me to seizure immediately.
 In the ICU at Sunnybrook, I was on a ventilator with breathing tubes down my throat and feeding tubes in my stomach.
+I was deemed catastrophic and in a deep coma.
 I had bleeding in my brain as my frontal lobe was injured and damaged.
 My brain injury was so severe, my GCS (Glasgow Coma Scale) was a 3/15.

 My friends and family prayed for me daily at the church and temples across Toronto.
 They created social media groups and posted pictures of me from when I was healthy and playing sports, hoping to connect with everyone and ask them to pray for me.
 After a few weeks in a coma, my parents were told that they could potentially be dealing with the fact that I may not wake up from the coma or that I would pass away.
 But I woke up from my coma in November of 2007.

 Everyone was shocked and in disbelief, including myself.
 I felt as if I woke up on a normal day, unknowing that two months had passed.
 I became further confused when I realized I was unable to walk.
 In addition to my brain injury, I had broken the L2 in my spine and my left humerus, and was in a wheelchair as a result.
 I was also diagnosed with losing peripheral vision on my left side.

 In addition, I would mistakenly confuse my friends and family as my teachers or nurses.
 I was suffering from memory loss, and I was annoyed, scared, and confused.
 I wondered if I would ever be able to get back to normal and run and play sports again.